-Not only is Lake Tahoe the largest alpine Lake in North America and offers a variety of fishing experiences, it is also surrounded by plenty of streams, rivers, and several backcountry lakes.
-Whether you prefer a casual day of casting from the shore, hire an expert guide, or decide to charter a boat, the opportunities in the Tahoe Basin are plentiful.
+The experience of Lake Tahoe fishing can’t be beat.
+Lake Tahoe is the largest alpine lake in North America and offers some of the best inland fishing in the world, along with its many surrounding streams, rivers, and backcountry lakes.
+Whether you prefer shore fishing or fly fishing on your own, or want to hire an expert guide or charter a boat, the opportunities in the Tahoe Basin are plentiful.

-Brown trout, rainbow trout, Mackinaw trout and Kokanee salmon preside in Lake Tahoe’s deep waters, so the most successful anglers tend to enjoy the sport from a boat, according to California’s Greatest Lakes.
+Brown trout, rainbow trout, Mackinaw trout and Kokanee salmon preside in Lake Tahoe’s deep waters, so many anglers tend to enjoy the sport from a boat.
 However, fishing from the shore’s of Lake Tahoe can prove to be a perfect catch, especially south of Sand Harbor, along the west shore south of Tahoe City, and other points along the North Shore.

 Sawmill Lake, a 10-acre private lake inside Northstar California, is renowned for its “fighting rainbow trout,” although the lake is reserved for catch-and-release fly-fishing only.

 The North Lake Tahoe and Truckee offer plenty of fishing hot spots and adventures to discover.
 See below for resources to get you casting your next angler adventure.